 - other cancers linked to a high fat diet

 But you can also get these health benefits through a normal healthy diet.

 Some organisations say that a macrobiotic diet and lifestyle can help people with cancer and other health conditions.
 But there has not been enough scientific research into this.
-New treatments need to be compared with accepted and proven ones within a properly organised series of clinical trials before we can be sure of their true benefits.
+We need more trials to test and compare different diets.
+Then we can be sure of their true benefits.